sdinonno/pytest-automation-framework/README.md

 ### Virtual Environments

 Running pip install will install the pytest package globally for the whole system.
-Installing Python packages globally is okay for this course, but it typically isn't a best practice in the "read world."
+Installing Python packages globally is okay for this project, but it typically isn't a best practice in the "read world."
 Instead, each project should manage its own dependencies locally using a virtual environment.
 Virtual environments let projects avoid unnecessary dependencies and version mismatches.

-For simplicity, this course will not use or teach virtual environments.
+For simplicity, this project will not use or teach virtual environments.
 If you would like to learn virtual environments on your own, then RealPython's article Python Virtual Environments: A Primer is an excellent place to start.

 ### Package Versions

-The requirements.txt file contains the versions for each package used in this course.
+The requirements.txt file contains the versions for each package used in this project.

 ## Running Tests